Uehara Ken

 son

-Uehara was born to wealthy, well-connected parents.
-He graduated from Rikkyo University, where he was first recognized for his musical talents and handsome appearance.
-Uehara joined Shochiku in 1935, debuting in films for Hiroshi Shimizu; it only took two films for him to become a lead actor.
+Uehara Ken was born to a wealthy family and graduated from Rikkyô University, where he was recognized for his musical talents.
+Uehara joined Shochiku in 1935, debuting in films for Shimizu Hiroshi; he quickly transitioned into lead roles.

-In 1937 Uehara was part of the "Shochiku Trio," with actors Shin Saburi and Shuji Sano.
-They appeared in several light-hearted "road" movies, which while successful were among Uehara's least favorite roles.
-After the war he parted ways with Shochiku and sought to become a free agent.
-He worked with famed directors Kon Ichikawa, Keisuke Kinoshita, and Mikio Naruse, performing in films for powerhouse studio Toho during the 50s.
-He became increasingly difficult for studios to market as a male lead, primarily because he was no longer a bachelor, and so Uehara accepted a contract from Toho in 1959.
-While under contract Uehara appeared in a handful of sci-fi films, as older, father-type characters.
+In 1937, Uehara formed the "Shochiku Trio" alongside actors Saburi Shin and Sano Shûji.
+They appeared in several lighthearted movies, which, while successful, were among Uehara's least favorite roles.
+After the war, he parted ways with Shochiku to become a freelance actor.
+He collaborated with prominent directors Ichikawa Kon, Kinoshita Keisuke, and Naruse Mikio, and frequently worked with Toho Studios during the 1950s.
+Becoming increasingly difficult for studios to market as a young male lead (partly because he was no longer a bachelor), Uehara accepted a contract from Toho in 1959.
+During this period, he appeared in a handful of science fiction films as older father-figure characters.

-Before the war Uehara had a reputation for being a playboy, even during his first marriage to actress Yoko Kozakura; his extra-marital affairs threw her into a depression.
-After Kozakura's death in 1970, Uehara married his mistress Masami Obayashi, who was 38 years his junior.
-Obayashi and Uehara divorced in June 1991; that November Uehara was found dead in his home, officially from heart failure.
-Ken Uehara is the father of actor Yuzo Kayama of Young Guy (or Wakadaisho) fame.
+Before the war, Uehara had a reputation as a playboy, which led to publicized personal issues during his first marriage to actress Kozakura Yôko.
+After Kozakura's death in 1970, Uehara married his mistress Obayashi Masami.
+The couple divorced in 1991, and Uehara passed away from heart failure in November of that year.
+Uehara Ken is the father of actor Kayama Yûzô from the popular Young Guy film series.

 Selected Works